kolan72/PoliNorError/src/docs/NuGet.md

 		"Delegate call with parameter value {Param} failed with an exception.", pi.Param))

-	//If the random value variable is zero,
+	//If the random value is zero,
 	//the previous line of code
 	//logs an error with {Param} set to zero.
 	.Handle((i) => 5 / i, random);